gmedina/penumbra/README.md

 * shadow-dom-style.html : New CSS selectors and styling
 * shadow-dom-javascript.html : How to traverse the Shadow DOM and a bit on event retargeting

+In every example you should be paying attention to the borders
+* double border: This is the shadow host!
+* solid border: This is the shadow root!
+* dotted border: This is distributed content!